The deciduous shrub is known by two scientific names, Ficus Lyrata (FY-kus ly-RAY-tuh) and Ficus Pandurata (FY-kus pand-yoor-RAY-tuh).

 - Tiny white bugs

 They’re one of the most common pests and are notoriously difficult pests to get rid of despite a 30-day life cycle.

 Mealybugs resemble tiny puffs of cotton and excrete a powdery, waxy coating that inspired their name.

 Like Ficus pandurata, mealybugs love warm environments, making them especially problematic for tropical plants.

-Worst of all, adult Mealybug females can lay a clutch of 500 eggs, allowing them to rapidly multiply before you even notice they’re present.
+Worst of all, adult Mealybug females can lay a clutch of 500 eggs, usually on plants or bark, allowing them to multiply before you even notice they’re present rapidly.

 What Damage Do Mealybugs Cause To Fiddle Leaf Figs?